BrittanyLouviere/Markdown-to-HTML/README.md

 - `--no-copy`: Do not copy non-markdown files to the output directory
 - `--clean-output {yes,no,ask}`: Whether to clean the output directory if it exists and has content.
 Default is "ask".
+- `-T, --template-var KEY=VALUE`: Set a custom template variable available in all templates.
+May be specified multiple times.

 #### Skip vs Overwrite Existing Files